codedepot/practice-addressBook/README.md

 It is hosted on google's servers

 The address book lets users create an account by registering.
 Once created they can log in to use the features.
+It uses AngularJS to show a one page application and firebase to have a real time database with user authentication.

 They can create and manage their contacts using the buttons available in the contact tab.
 A dialog will open for the user to enter the information: